MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

     Read the error message explaining why this field can only be filled through the **Qty. to Ship** field on the related shipment.

-    The **Quantity to Assemble** field is editable is to support situations where you want to partially ship an stock quantity instead of assembling more units to the order.
+    The **Quantity to Assemble** field is editable is to support situations where you want to partially ship an inventory quantity instead of assembling more units to the order.
 For more information, see the "Combination Scenarios" section in [Understanding Assemble to Order and Assemble to Stock](assembly-assemble-to-order-or-assemble-to-stock.md).

 12. Close the **Assembly Order** page to return to the **Warehouse Shipment** page.
 13. On the shipment line for three units of Kit B, in the **Qty. to Ship** field, enter **3**.